bit101/artfromcodesite/content/posts/20240706/acid-chess.md

 tags: ["misc"]
 ---

-{{< cdnvideo "20240706/20240706.mp4" "a grid of black and white rectangles morphs in strange ways, bouncing into different configurations" "controls" >}}
+{{< cdnvideo "20240706/20240706.mp4" "a grid of black and white rectangles morphs in strange ways, bouncing into different configurations" >}}